Stephen D. Ginsberg, PhD

 Dr. Ginsberg is the Chairman of the Institutional Animal Care and Use Committee (IACUC) at the Nathan Kline Institute (NKI).
-Steve is a member of the Department of Psychiatry Appointments and Promotions Committee (DAPC) at the New York University Langone Medical Center (NYULMC), and is on Steering Committee for the Center for Excellence (CoE) on Brain Aging at NYULMC.
+Steve is a member of the Department of Psychiatry Appointments and Promotions Committee (DAPC) at the New York University Langone Medical Center (NYULMC), and is part of the Center for Cognitive Neurology at NYULMC.

 The principal focus of the Ginsberg laboratory in the Center for Dementia Research (CDR) is to delineate cellular and molecular mechanisms underlying cellular, synaptic, and dendritic reorganization following neurodevelopmental and neurodegenerative brain insults.
 The Ginsberg laboratory employs the use of animal and cellular models of neurodegeneration as well as human postmortem brain tissues for functional genomic and proteomic based studies.
 Steve’s underlying hypothesis is that individual cell types are likely to have unique patterns of gene and protein expression under normative conditions that are altered in pathological states, which drives subsequent neurodegeneration.
 Indeed, the molecular and cellular basis of why certain neuronal populations are vulnerable to neurodegeneration, often termed “selective vulnerability”, can be elucidated by discrete cell analysis more readily than by utilizing regional and total brain preparations.
 The hippocampal formation and cholinergic basal forebrain, brain regions critical for learning and memory, are the main structures analyzed, with particular emphasis given to identifying mechanisms that underlie changes within specific cell types, including cholinergic basal forebrain (CBF) neurons, dentate gyrus granule cells, CA1 & CA3 pyramidal neurons, and entorhinal cortex stellate cells.
 Experiments are conducted on animal and cellular models of neurodegeneration, including mouse models of amyloid overexpression, Down syndrome (DS), and tauopathy.
 The Ginsberg lab also conducts parallel studies on postmortem human brain tissues accrued from subjects diagnosed with Alzheimer’s disease (AD), DS, mild cognitive impairment (MCI), and nondemented controls with no cognitive impairment (NCI).
 Dr. Ginsberg is also spearheading a program to investigate selective vulnerability of specific pyramidal neurons and GABAergic interneurons in schizophrenia (SZ) and major depressive disorder (MDD).